-Observation wells are required at all stormwater storage facilities.
-Wells shall be installed during design and construction to verify the required 3-foot separation from storage media to groundwater is met.
+Observation wells are required at all stormwater storage facilities except wet basins.
+Wells shall be installed during design and construction to verify the required 3-foot separation from infiltration facility/storage media to groundwater is met.
 The location of the wells shall be shown on the design plans.
-When practical, observation wells shall be installed within the concrete sidewalk to help protect the well.
-Wells shall be constructed in accordance with the standard drawings for Observation Wells.
+When practical, observation wells shall be installed across the street within the concrete sidewalk to help protect the well.
+Wells shall be constructed in accordance with the ISPWC standard drawings for Observation Wells.